A.B., Russian Literature, Smith College

 “Ivan Fedorovich Shpon’ka i ego tetushka’ as ‘Oral’ Narrative, or ‘Food for the Critics.’”
 Russian Literature XXXIX (1996): 359-72.

-Catastrophic Modernism: Russian Writing between Etna and Vesuvius (expected completion date, September 2018).
+Catastrophic Modernism: Russian Writers between Etna and Vesuvius (expected completion date, October 2018).

 Inhuman Nabokov (planning stage).